MehaletKB/19-BudgetTracker/README.md

 ## Usage

-In the terminal, from the root folder, run with commands `npm i`, `npm run seed` and `npm start`.
+In the terminal, from the root folder, run with commands `npm i` and `npm start`.
 Then from a browser navigate to http://localhost:3000.

 ## Screenshots